joaogerd/kalman_soil_assimilation/README.md

 # Kalman Soil Assimilation

 ## Overview
-Kalman Soil Assimilation is a Python package for soil moisture data assimilation using the Kalman Filter in the BAM/SSiB model.
+Kalman Soil Assimilation is a Python package for soil moisture data assimilation using the Kalman Filter in the MONAN model.
 This project aims to improve soil moisture representation by integrating satellite observations and in-situ measurements using advanced data assimilation techniques.

 ## Features
 - Implementation of the Kalman Filter (KF) for soil moisture assimilation